Because I am your highly trained broadcast specialist.

 Yeah, the Daily Beast, Peter Boyer.

-Say no matter how this Supreme Court rules, it's a win-win for Obama.
+It's fascinating here to watch the media say no matter how this Supreme Court rules, it's a win-win for Obama, which is really what's going on.

 It's a win-win no matter what happens.

-Remember the two-year anniversary of Obamacare was recently, and Obama, there was no party for it, and Obama didn't show up anywhere to signify it.
+Remember, the two-year anniversary of Obamacare was recently, and Obama, there was no party for it, and Obama didn't show up anywhere to signify it.

-And Peter Boyer at the end of his piece writes if that or any other legal argument against Obamacare persuades a majority of the justices, it would certainly place a cloud over Obama's first-term record.
+And Peter Boyer, at the end of his piece, writes, if that or any other legal argument against Obamacare persuades a majority of the justices, it would certainly place a cloud over Obama's first term record.

 But Obama might well see a silver lining in November.

-In other words, the Daily Beast thinks that Obamacare, if you read the whole piece, would be better off dead, so that Obama can run on the rest of his splendid record of achievement.
+In other words, the Daily Beast thinks that Obamacare, if you read the whole piece, would be better off dead so that Obama can run on the rest of his splendid record of achievement.

-To be better off, they folks, they are convinced now it's history, and Wolf Blitzer was in hysterics moments ago on CNN.
+To be better off, folks, they are convinced now it's history.

 They had this exchange.

-We already heard two, but blitzer is beside himself with what happened today at oral arguments.
+We already heard two, but Blitzer is beside himself with what happened today at oral arguments.

-Did he seem unprepared and overly nervous in responding to the conservative justices tough questioning?
+Did he seem unprepared and overly nervous in responding to the conservative justices' tough questioning?

-It's hard to get into his mind, but I can say if you compare it to yesterday, he did appear to stumble more, almost seem uh apologetic for some of the answers that he was giving.
+It's hard to get into his mind, but I can say if you compare it to yesterday, he did appear to stumble more, almost seem apologetic for some of the answers that he was giving.

 Yeah.